 Many parents have listed introducing allergens as their biggest stressor when starting solids.
-This makes sense.
-The idea that your child could have an allergic reaction to a food is scary.
+This makes sense because the idea that your child could have an allergic reaction to a food is scary.
 The recommendations for allergen introduction have changed recently, so you may have done something completely different with an older child.
-Know that these recommendations are to help reduce the risk of allergies, but there is nothing you can do that is guaranteed to prevent allergies.
-If your child ends up with a food allergy, it is not your fault (and if they’re starting school with an allergy, check out these tips).
+These recommendations are to help reduce the risk of allergies, but there is nothing you can do that is guaranteed to prevent allergies.
+Remember: if your child ends up with a food allergy, it is not your fault (and if they’re starting school with an allergy, check out these tips).

 What is a food allergy?

 When we talk about food allergies, we are generally talking about IgE mediated reactions.
 Non-IgE mediated allergies include diagnoses like FPIES.
 In simple terms, the body identifies a protein as a threat and overreacts to it.
 There are several theories on why this could happen.
 There are tests that doctors can do to test the IgE antibodies in the blood, however, just because the antibodies are present, doesn’t mean that you are allergic.
 Because these tests aren’t great, the gold standard for food allergy diagnosis is to eat a food and consistently have a reaction to it.
 Technically, a person can be allergic to any food, but there are 9 top allergens in the United States that make up more than 90% of the food allergies.

 Top 9 Allergens